-This dish is typical of almost every Italian region, called by different names but beans are the main ingredient.
-They were put to cook in the "Cupiello di creta", a ceramic pot with a lid, next to the fireplace, so it was always ready to be seasoned and eaten.
-The recipe, and above all the procedure for rolling out the "pettola," was taught to me by my dear aunt Tina, who always made sure to prepare it together with many other traditional dishes whenever we met.
+This dish is typical of almost all Italian regions, it is called by different names but beans are the main ingredient.
+They were put to cook in the "Cupiello di creta," a pot with a lid, next to the fireplace, so it was always ready to be seasoned and eaten.

 Quantity and procedure for 4 people